The 2019 Eddie Prize

 Finalists for the prize will be named by spring of 2020.
 The winner of the $7,500 cash prize will be announced during EWA’s 73rd National Seminar in the late spring of 2020.
 The winner will also receive a bowler hat, a tribute to the namesake of the foundation, Edwin Gould, who, in his lifetime, was often photographed wearing that iconic hat.

 Works That Are Eligible

-A panel of judges will consider submissions that were printed, aired or published by any independent news media during the 2017 calendar year.
-Series that started during the 2016-2017 academic year are also eligible.
-Consistent with EWA rules, works by non-journalists, or those that ran in publications not deemed independent news media are ineligible.
+A panel of judges will consider submissions that were published, posted, or broadcast by any independent news media during the 2019 calendar year.
+Series that started during the 2018-2019 academic year are also eligible.
+Consistent with EWA rules, works by non-journalists, or works originally published by organizations not deemed independent news media, are ineligible.
 Works submitted in previous years are also ineligible.
-(See “Eligibility” in the Rules page for more specifics.)
-Please limit your entry to no more than seven items.
+(See “Eligibility” in our Rules for more specifics.)
+Please limit your entry to no more than four items.

 Judges will evaluate the entries for ingenuity of reporting and depth of analysis that uncovers, highlights or furthers the discussion about the challenges low-income students face, and problems or conditions related to their efforts to obtain a degree.
 Special attention will be paid to works that bring to life aspects of this issue that may not have previously come to the attention of the public.